 1882 - 1946 -- 100 N. State Street -- Jabez T. Sunderland, our minister from 1878 to 1898 raised money to build the lovely Romanesque church on the corner of State and Huron Streets that was completed in 1882.
 In 1884 a parsonage was built next door for the Sunderland family.
 Over the years the building had to be repaired and renovated numerous times until 1946 the diminished congregation could no longer afford to keep the building up and sold the building to the Grace Bible Church.
 When Grace Bible Church moved out in 1975 the building stood abandoned for some years and for a time the City of Ann Arbor used it for a basketball court!
 In 1985 the building was purchased by D. B. Associates Ltd who renovated it to become the offices for Hobbs & Black Architects.

 A bust of Ralph Waldo Emerson sculpted by Dr. Sidney Morse held a prominent place in the entryway of the State Street church.
 The bust also had an honored place in "The Emerson Room" in the 1917 Washtenaw Church until it took an unfortunate fall and could not be repaired.
-Sidney Morse spoke at the Unity Club in Oct, 1894 while a guest artist at the University of Michigan.
+Sidney Morse spoke at the Unity Club in Oct, 1894 while a visiting professor at the University of Michigan.

 1946 - 1999 -- 1917 Washtenaw Ave -- After leaving the State Street Church our congregation purchased the Dean Myers home.
 Soon after the move, the congregation began to grow quickly and an addition was added in 1956, designed by member and architect George B. Brigham.